awchiu23/CryptoTools/README.md

 ```

 2. Replace the API lines within the params block with your own API strings.
+3. Note that for the purpose of calculating prem/disc%, the spot prices from FTX are used.
+This is assuming that you will trade your spot on FTX.

-## Crypto Alerter
+## Crypto Reporter
 Same procedures as above.

-Note that for the purpose of calculating prem/disc%, the spot prices from FTX are used.
-This is assuming that you will trade your spot on FTX.

 ## Crypto Trader
 This one is for reference only; use at your own risk!